 We had a great Sunday, two weeks ago, with our friends Niko and Kimberly.
-They asked us to join them for an afternoon tooling up the Northern California Coast to sample oysters.
-Neither of us have done this before, even though we love (okay, I LOVE) oysters.
-Lenny, just likes them; but, after this excursion he admitted that this was an amazing experience and that he really loved slurping back a few dozen.
+They asked us to join them for an afternoon cruising up the Northern California Coast to devour lots of oysters.
+Neither of us has done this before, even though we love, okay, I LOVE oysters.
+Lenny tolerates them in the name of love.
+After this excursion, he admitted that this was an amazing experience and that he was really starting to enjoy slurping back a few dozen.

-After spending the day in the sun, sipping Moscato, icy cold beers and over indulging in dozen after dozen of sexy Northern California oysters, it was decided, that this was a great way to spend a lazy afternoon.
-Wouldn’t it be fun way to show out of town guests a gem of the Bay Area; now, you know what we will be doing when you visit.
+After spending the day in the sun, sipping Moscato, icy cold beers and overindulging in dozen after dozen of sexy Northern California oysters, it was decided, that this was a great way to spend a lazy afternoon.
+Wouldn’t it be a fun way to show out of town guests a gem of the Bay Area; now, you know what we will be doing when you visit.

 We are also thinking that it would be great fun to grab a few dozen fresh oysters from Tomales Bay Oyster Company, and have an oyster BBQ at home.
 Niko, are you available to be our star shucker?
 Be sure to follow these steps for keeping your shellfish alive and delicious.